 - High level of self-resilience and commitment

 The IJGA College Placement team works with the coaches to address feedback from university recruiters.
 They’ll work with students to develop the skills and characteristics the university teams seek.

 Use these tips from our college placement team to help your application process:

 - Keep an accurate list of tournaments and results to share with interested coaches.

-- Make a list of wants and goals, which will help you to choose and apply to the right universities and the right golf teams.
+- Make a list of wants and goals to help you to choose and apply to the right universities and golf teams.

 - Target schools that meet your academic ability and golf skills.

 - Showcase in your application why you would be a good fit for that particular university.